 Requirements for a Real Property Levy

-- A certified copy of the warranty deed for the subject property.
-Please note than any mortgage(s) [security deed(s)] must be extinguished (pay off the mortgage) prior to our levying.
-You will need to provide us the dollar amount that was paid to do this.
+A certified copy of the warranty deed for the subject property.
+Please note that any mortgage(s) [security deed(s)] must be extinguished (pay off the mortgage) prior to our levying.
+You will need to provide us with the dollar amount that was paid to do this.
 We will need proof that this has been done.

 If items are available for sale, Sheriff’s Sales are held the first Tuesday of the month, unless that day falls on a National Holiday and then it is held on the day following the first Tuesday of the month.
 You can check on Sheriff’s Sales in the Gwinnett Daily Post Legal Section, Classification 931.